CTPUG/wafer/docs/settings.rst

     There is a reasonable default form, but this can be changed to customise the submission process.

+``WAFER_TALK_LANGUAGUES``
+    A tuple of tuples, indicating the languages that users can select when submitting talks.
+Each tuple has the language code as the first element, and the language name as the second element.
+Example: ``(("en", "English"), ("pt", "Portuguese"))``.
+The first language listed will be considered the default language, and will be selected by default on new submissions.

 ``WAFER_TALK_REVIEW_SCORES``
     A tuple of 2 integers.
     The range of values for talk reviews.
 Inclusive.